Kumaon division: Folk dances

 Many classical dance forms and folk art are practised in the Kumaon.
 Some well-known dances include Hurkiya Baul, Jhora-Chanchri and Chholiya.
 Music is an integral part of the Kumaoni culture.
 Popular types of folk songs include Mangal and Nyoli.
 These folk songs are played on instruments including dhol, damau, turri, ransingha, dholki, daur, thali, bhankora, mandan and mashakbaja.
-A famous Kumaoni folk is Bedu Pako.
+A famous Kumaoni folk is Bedu Pako Baro Masa.
 Music is also used as a medium through which the gods are invoked.
 Jagar is a form of spirit worship in which the singer, or Jagariya, sings a ballad of the gods, with allusions to great epics, like Mahabharat and Ramayana, that describe the adventures and exploits of the god being invoked.

-Kumaoni Ram Leela is the oldest in the world.
-It is 150-year-old, due to which UNESCO has declared it world's longest-running opera.
-In addition, the Kumaoni Ram Leela is now a part of the World Cultural Heritage List.
-With the passage of time, people have experimented with the show, yet the oral traditional has stayed as it always was.
-This is to say that the Ram Leela in Kumaon is not a staged performance; rather, it is a musical fest, which is made special by the beats of instruments like harmonium, dholak and table.
-In Kumaon's Ram Leela, the focus is more on singing than acting.
+Kumaoni Ramleela is the oldest in the world.
+It is 150 years old, due to which UNESCO has declared it world's longest-running opera.
+In addition, the Kumaoni Ramleela is now a part of the World Cultural Heritage List.

+Harela is a kumaoni festival hypothesized to date back to the indigenous population.
+10–11 days before the Sankranti of Shravan, a bed is made by adding soil in bamboo pots etc. Grains grown during the rainy season like paddy, maize, urad etc. are sown, this is called Hariyala.
+Harakali Mahotsav, Idols of Gauri Maheshwar, Ganesha and Karkitkeya are made from clay, coloured in them and worshiped with various fruits, flowers, dishes and sweets in a bed of greenery on the night of the month of Sanat.
+On the second day, the Harela of Uttarang Puja is placed on the head.
+Sisters and daughters-in-law apply tilak and tilak and put Harela on their heads.
+They are given gifts.